notDroid/MIT-6.5840/src/mr/README.md

 Map or reduce server failure before completion:
   1. **Timeout:** Every few seconds preform a check if map/reduce tasks have taken too long, invalidate them.
       * Keep track of task creation time.
-  2. **Pinging:** Don't use a more complex policy like asking the map task if its alive, with longer timeout period.
+  2. **Pinging:** We could also use a more complex policy like asking the map task if its alive, with longer timeout period.

-Invalidate in progress tasks:
+**Invalidate:**
   1. Add id back to map/reduce ids left set.
   2. Delete from in progress tasks map (which has start times).
+  3. If its a reduce task, tell it to stop its server if its still up.

+**Backup Tasks:**
+   * We could kind of implement backup tasks by allowing invalidated tasks to return valid results, this doesn't work for waiting reduce tasks though.